jeyu54217/Notes/README.md

   PLACE=[   ]
-  Plan a [DAYS] days trip for [PLACE] above. first-time visitors, only response in a MD table.
+  Plan a [DAYS] days trip for [PLACE] above. first-time visitors, only response in code of MD table.

   ex.
   |Timing | Day 1 | Day 2 | Day3 |